Seattle-Trust-Company/sdx-aws-node/README.md

 # SDX AWS Node

 ## Description
 This repository contains the necessary scripts and data files to start up ethereum mining pools in AWS.
+As of the latest commit, there are 5 pre-defined mining pools with names `bigsur`, `breakbot`, `babyrays`, `samesame`, and `tahoe`.
+Each has a corresponding geth account keystore held within `data`.

 ## Project Structure
 - `data`: Contains configuration files including the genesis block, pool keys, and the default password.
 Since we aren't mining real ETH, we are okay with exposing our password and keystore folders.